OpenTurbineCoDe/OpenTurbineCoDe/README.md

 Importantly, we also define functions associated with the `OpenTurbineCoDe` object.
 These are really the entry point to any other functionality of the framework.
 For any action that the developer's want to expose to the user, there should be an associated function in the `main`.
 This way, we ensure to centralize all the feature of the framework at a single place.
 However, the function in `main` should call specific functions of the submodules.

-Another important aspect is the independancy of the sub-modules.
+Another important aspect is the independency of the sub-modules.
 Let's take an example to illustrate this.
 The aerodynamic module (either low or high-fidelity) requires input files from other modules: global parameters, DLC definition, geometry module and potentially meshing module.
-We however want to make sure that the aerodynamic module can actually run in a _standalone_ fashion, meaning that it does not require that the other above-mentioned module be executed beforehands.
+We however want to make sure that the aerodynamic module can actually run in a _standalone_ fashion, meaning that it does not require that the other above-mentioned module be executed beforehand.
 To do this, we always leave the possibility to the user to specify a set of files that correspond to the output of these other modules.
 So the user should be able to choose if he wants to provide his own **external** files (meshes, DLC generated wind, aerodyn files, etc.), or to use **internal** files (i.e. those generated previously).

 ### User interaction with the code